growilabs/growi-docs/docs/en/guide/tutorial/duplicate_page.md

 ![duplicate5](./images/duplicate5.png)

-The page is duplicated like an image.
+The page will be duplicated like the image below.

 ![duplicate6](./images/duplicate6.png)